OpsAgent: An Evolving Multi-agent System for Incident Management in Microservices: Background

 \subsection{Reinforcement Learning}

-Reinforcement Learning (RL) is a machine learning paradigm that models learning as an interaction between the agent and the environment.
-The agent learns to make decisions by observing the current state of the environment, taking an action, and receiving feedback in the form of reward signal.
-Through repeated interactions, the agent learns an optimal policy that maximizes cumulative reward.

-Among various RL algorithms, \textbf{proximal policy optimization (PPO)} has emerged as one of the most widely adopted methods due to its strong empirical performance and training stability \cite{ppo,gpt4}.
-PPO is a policy-gradient RL algorithm designed to improve training stability and sampling efficiency by limiting policy update magnitudes through a clipped objective function.
-This prevents drastic updates that may cause training collapse and balances exploration with exploitation.
+Reinforcement Learning (RL) is a machine learning paradigm where an agent learns an optimal policy via repeated environment interactions to maximize cumulative reward.
+Among various RL algorithms, \textbf{proximal policy optimization (PPO)} stands out as it is a policy-gradient RL algorithm that improves training stability and sample efficiency by using a clipped objective to limit policy updates, preventing collapse and balancing exploration and exploitation \cite{ppo,gpt4}.